How To Sway Buyers And Invoke Loyalty With Shoppers Psychology

 “Build it and they will come” – a voice of confidence, encouragement, or whatever else it may be, today it is the biggest lie of the business world.
 You create a product that is useful (that people have lived without until today) and you wait for your market to come pounding on your door.
 But, they don’t.
 Let’s face it, it’s easier to create a fantastic product than to go out and market it.
 But, what if isn’t that difficult after all?
-What if you could somehow know what your target audience already wants and what influences their purchasing decisions with shoppers psychology?
+What if you could somehow know How to Influence buyers and Invoke customer Loyalty with Shoppers Psychology.

 It wasn’t the product’s fault, it was your marketing.
 Unless you’ve built a light bulb which flies in step with you as you walk, turns itself off/on/dim as needed, or something similar, no one will be coming.

 Influence Buyer and Invoke Their Loyalty with Shoppers Psychology

 Many studies have followed the buying patterns of shoppers, and what they’ve found is amazing.
 People do not buy randomly, there is a mindset, a pattern, and a psyche associated with buying.
 A whopping 93% of buyers, for example, think thatcolourss and visual appearance are of utmost importance.
 Read on to learn how to use this shoppers’ psychology to send sales through the roof.

 The human brain processes visuals 60,000 times faster than it does text and holds onto the memory of it 80% of the time.
 That’s 4 times more retention than text.
 Also, 90% of shoppers infer that videos are a huge factor for them.

 Picture it like this: you’re scrolling through your Instagram feed when you see an ad for the newly opened downtown restaurant.
 The image shows a large, colorful, delicious-looking pizza.
 Your stomach starts to growl, and before you know it, you’re asking.